-Students who attend Michlalah have a full commitment to shmirat Torah U’mitzvot with a desire for increased observance which will be concommitant with increased knowledge.
+Students who attend Michlalah have a full commitment to shmirat Torah U’mitzvot with a desire for increased observance which will be concomitant with increased knowledge.

-1800.
-150 Students on the first year program, 40 on "Machal Bet".
-The Israel College has about 900 students in its undergraduate program and over 700 students in advanced certificate studies and graduate programs.
-There is a one-year Machal Tzorfati for students from France.
+2400.
+120 Students on the first year program, 30 on "Machal Bet".
+The Israel College has about 900 students in its undergraduate program and over 1000 students in advanced certificate studies and graduate programs.
+Its Tochnit Ramim numbers about 400; there is a one-year Machal Tzorfati for students from France.